vivekranger/Network-security/phase3/README.md

 The client then does two checks:

-- certificate actually signed by CA, and is it for the server `chat-server`in our case.
+- certificate actually signed by CA, and is it for the server (`chat-server`in our case).
 This confirms the certificate is genuine.
 - Does the signature match, using the public key inside that certificate.

 The second check is the important one.
 Only someone who holds the matching